umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 One of the base functions of the Umee universal capital facility is to allow liquidity providers to deposit assets, and earn interest on their deposits.

-The associated feature “Lender deposits asset for uToken & redeems uToken for a single Cosmos asset type" was initially discussed as follows:
+The associated feature “User supplies asset for uToken & redeems uToken for a single Cosmos asset type" was initially discussed as follows:

-- Lender deposits (locks) a Cosmos asset (like Atoms or Umee) into asset facilities.
+- User supplies (locks) a Cosmos asset (like Atoms or Umee) into asset facilities.
 - Facility mints and sends u-Assets in response (u-Atom, u-umee).
-- Lender redeems u-Assets for the original assets.
+- User redeems u-Assets for the original assets.
 - Asset facility knows its current balances of all asset types.
 - Asset facility knows the amount of all u-Asset types in circulation.